shaloo/docs.arcana/docs/index.md

 - **Unified Balance**: Display users' consolidated balance across chains.
 Use Arcana’s plug-and-play UI or design your own.
 - **Flexible Gas Payments**: Users can pay gas fees in USDC or USDT if they do not have native gas tokens
-- **Larger Transactions**: Users can seamlessly access and spend their entire multi-chain balance on the desired chain, in a si**ngle click.
+- **Larger Transactions**: Users can seamlessly access and spend their entire multi-chain balance on the desired chain, in a single click.

 ## Bridge no more!